open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.pull_request.open.time

-Time the PR has been open
+The amount of time a PR has been open

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |